IBM/universal-connectors/filter-plugin/logstash-filter-adabas-guardium/README.md

 6. Set the property variable **GUARDIUM_UNIVERSALCONNECTOR_COMMONS_PATH** to the directory of jars from step 4.
 This could be done in gradle.properties file
 7. Assemble plugin with the command `./gradlew assemble gem`

-After that successful build a file **logstash-input-adabas_auditing_filter-<version>-java.gem** is created in the root directory of the project.
+After that successful build a file **logstash-input-adabas_guardium_filter-<version>-java.gem** is created in the root directory of the project.

 See also [Developing new plug-ins for Guardium Data Protection](https://github.com/IBM/universal-connectors/blob/main/docs/Guardium%20Data%20Protection/developing_plugins_gdp.md).

 ## Install Plugin
 To install the plugin use the command
 ```
-logstash-plugin install --no-verify --local <full-path>/logstash-input-adabas_auditing_filter-<version>-java.gem
+logstash-plugin install --no-verify --local <full-path>/logstash-input-adabas_guardium_filter-<version>-java.gem
 ```

 ## Run Logstash